 How to Make Pecan Sandies

-These are super easy to make because I found a recipe from Betty Crocker that is slice and bake.
+These are super easy to make because they are slice and bake.

 - First cream the butter and sugar until fluffy and light.